0xPolygon/polygon-docs/docs/learn/plonky.md

 comments: true
 ---

-Plonky relates to active research and the development of libraries containing performant cryptographic functions for use in zero-knowledge proof systems.
+Plonky 2 & 3 are active research efforts into the development of libraries containing performant cryptographic functions for use in zero-knowledge proof systems.

 [Plonky](https://github.com/0xPolygonZero/plonky?tab=readme-ov-file) was Polygon's original implementation of a zk-SNARK computational cryptographic library based on [Plonk](https://eprint.iacr.org/2019/953) with some customizations.
 The original library was decommissioned in 2021 to be replaced by Plonky2.